 Firstly, each residential static home site has different rules.
 Most people are drawn to living in a static caravan in the UK because of the security, sense of community, and peaceful everyday living this lifestyle can offer residents.
 To create this environment, park managers organise rules relating to parking, pets and age.
 In fact, universally, residential parks only accept applicants who are over 55 years old.
 Regardless of your situation, always be sure to visit and check on park rules before settling and making a decision.

 If you meet the necessary static caravan rules and regulations to live in a residential park, then there are a few more things to think about.
 To start with, you will need to investigate and locate the right park for you.
 Residential parks can vary drastically in terms of location, services and amenities available, as well as local connections and opportunities for activities.
 Make sure to carefully consider what you're looking for from a residential park, as to live in a caravan in London would be vastly different to living in a rural park home, for example.

-Remember, buying and living in a park home is the same as moving to a new house, so you should be considering all of the same factors before finalising your choice.
+Remember, buying and living in a static caravan is the same as moving to a new house, so you should be considering all the same factors before finalising your choice.
 We have a variety of different residential parks available here at Allens Caravans, each tailored to different needs and desires.
-It's always important to do your research before making a final decision.
+It's always important to do your research fully before making a final decision.

 After finding the right park for you, it's time to consider the cost of buying a park home.
 Just like buying other properties, park homes feature utility bills and council tax, though they tend to be much lower in price when compared to brick-and-mortar homes.
 The most notable difference in pricing is the addition of pitch fees.

 When you purchase a park home, you usually own the property but rent the plot of land that it is set upon.
-This rent is called a pitch fee and is typically paid monthly, ranging in price for £100 - £200 per month.
-It all depends on the location, desirability and amenities provided in that specific park.
+This rent-charge is called a pitch fee and is typically paid monthly, ranging in price from £100 - £200 per month.
+The cost will ultimately depend on the location, desirability, and amenities provided in that specific park.